MontiCore/monticore/docs/Languages.md

 ### [SI Units](https://git.rwth-aachen.de/monticore/languages/siunits) (Alpha: Intention to become stable)
 * Caretaker: EK
 * The international system of units (SI units) is a physical unit system widely used in the entire world.
-It is based on the seven basis units
-  `s, m, kg, A, K, mol, cd`, but also provides a variety of derived units, which, furthremore, can be refined using prefixes such as m(milli), k(kilo), etc.
+  It is based on the basis units `s, m, kg, A, K, mol, cd`, provides a variety of derived units, and can be refined using prefixes such as `m`(milli), `k`(kilo), etc.
 * The SI Unit project aims to deliver SI units to MontiCore-based languages.
 It provides a grammar defining most relevant SI units as well as the corresponding prefixes.
   The language developer can use SIUnitLiterals similar to standard literals to build assignments, expressions etc.